kketernality/LytoColorHack/README.md

 * Identify the circle with the most different color from the others.
 * If auto-gaming is on, simulate mouse to click the circle we identified.
 * Display the result on a separate window.

+## Credit

+This project partially references this [repo](https://github.com/OuYangMinOa/Lyto-Different-Color) as a starting point.